factorial-io/phabalicious/docs/passwords.md

   * from the local password file (see below)
   * from the 1password cli if it is installed, and the secret declaration has a `onePasswordId` set.
 You need to be signed into 1password via the cli beforehand.
 (See the [documentation](https://support.1password.com/command-line-getting-started/))

-  * If a `onePasswordVaultId` is set and a global config for `onePassword` is available then phab will try to lookup the secret using 1password connect.
+  * If a `onePasswordVaultId` is set and a global config for `onePassword` is available, then phab will try to lookup the secret using 1password connect.
 (See below)
   * As a last resort, the user get prompted for the password.

 ## Using 1Password CLI